-- 70. In using your loans bursary funding you must: - 70.1 prioritise vulnerable groups and disadvantaged learners - 70.2 ensure you keep sufficient funding to provide the learning support we refer to in paragraphs 78 to 80 - 70.3 consider the most appropriate learner support fund to draw from where a learner is receiving AEB funding from us as well as through a loan - 70.4 use your loans bursary fund only for learners who have a loan approved by the SLC, and who have a need which has been assessed by you - 70.5 take into account the availability of other financial support for learners - 70.6 make it clear to learners if they are in support of any state benefits it is their responsibility to inform the Department for Work and Pensions about any learner support they receive from you, as the learner support payment may affect their eligibility for some state benefits - 71.
-If you are funded through a grant for your AEB provision, you can claim up to 5% of your loans bursary expenditure for learner support on administration costs.
-Your administration costs must not be more than 5% of the value of your loans bursary allocation. - 72.
-You must not: - 72.1 use your loans bursary funding to cover costs and charges for items without which a learner could not complete their course, these must be charged in the course fee

-- 72.2 transfer funding between your loans bursary and your adult education budget - 72.3 use loans bursary funding for learner support for learners in custody or released on temporary licence
+- 80. In using your loans bursary funding you must: - 80.1 use your loans bursary fund only for learners who have a loan approved by the SLC, and who have a need which has been assessed by you. - 80.2 prioritise vulnerable groups and disadvantaged learners - 80.3 ensure you keep sufficient funding to provide the learning support we refer to in paragraphs 88 to 89 - 80.4 consider the most appropriate learner support fund to draw from where a learner is receiving AEB funding from us as well as through a loan - 80.5 use your loans bursary fund only for learners who have a loan approved by the SLC, and who have a need which has been assessed by you - 80.6 make it clear to learners if they are in support of any state benefits it is their responsibility to inform the Department for Work and Pensions about any learner support they receive from you, as the learner support payment may affect their eligibility for some state benefits - 81.
+If you are funded through a grant for your AEB provision, you can claim up to 5% of your loans bursary expenditure for learner support on administration costs. - 82.
+You must not: - 82.1 use your loans bursary funding to cover costs and charges for items without which a learner could not complete their course, these must be charged in the course fee - 82.2 transfer funding between your loans bursary and your adult education budget - 82.3 use loans bursary funding for learner support for learners in custody or released on temporary licence - 82.4 use your funding for childcare when the learner is eligible for the Care to Learn scheme